serghov/NeuralNetCpp/README.md

 ## Structure

-The code is written in an easy to understand and self explanatory.
+The code is written in an easy to understand and self explanatory way.
 The code consists of several classes;
 * Neuron.h, Neuron.cpp - artificial neuron
 * NeuralLink.h, NeuralLink.cpp - link between two neurons
 * NeuralLayer.h NeuralLayer.cpp - layer consisting of multiple neurons